 Protect grizzly bears by banning the trophy hunt in BC

-The opening of trophy hunting season in the Great Bear Rainforest is only two months away.
+The opening of trophy hunting season in the Great Bear Rainforest has started.
 This year, the BC Liberals have even extended the spring and fall grizzly bear hunts.
 The Spring hunt is now from April 1 to June 15, 2017 and the Fall hunt has been extended from August 15 to November 30, 2017.

 In the spring hunt female bears are often shot due to mistaken identity leaving their cubs to perish, and in the fall female grizzlies may be pregnant when they are hunted.
 Grizzly bears have the second lowest reproduction rate of North American land mammals.
 Economically, BC’s grizzly bear trophy hunt threatens the growing and sustainable wildlife-based tourism industry.
 Eco-tourism and bear viewing attract thousands of people to BC every year and create sustainable employment.
 There is simply no scientific, ethical or economic rationale for the trophy hunt.

 British Columbia is one of the last refuges of the grizzly bear, which once roamed widely across North America.
 Despite widespread opposition, our government continues to treat this vulnerable and iconic species as an expendable resource.
 Along with First Nations and conservation partners, we are working to end the trophy hunting of bears, wolves and other large carnivores on the B.C. coast.
 Please sign this petition to help our efforts.

 ***(PLEASE NOTE you are NOT donating to Pacific Wild when asked, after you have signed the petition - you are donating to change.org) donation given after signing goes directly to change.org. ***

 - Minister of Forests, Lands and Natural Resources

 - Minister of Jobs, Tourism and Skills Training